 The bursts use the STANAG-4539 2400Bd and a 8-ary like constellation with a data-rate of 12800bps uncoded (!?!), a similar waveform (S-4539 12800bps/U bursts) was heard on 14 June on 7807.2 KHz/usb [2], just the same frequency of burst b1 of the 7.8 MHz cluster!

-The frame structure of the bursts matches the one specified in S4539 #4.3.
-An initial
+frame structure of the bursts matches the one specified in S4539 #4.3.

 preamble is followed by data frames of alternating data and known symbols.
 Each data frame consists of a data block (256 data symbols), followed by a mini-probe (31 symbols of known data).
 It's worth noting that each burst (consisting of 12 data blocks) curiously ends up with a half (½) data block.